 - Keep purses and bags off the floor.
 Dogs think if something’s on the floor, it’s open for business.
 Make sure to keep your credit cards, gym clothes, and other belongings out of reach.

 - Keep your kids’ toys out of reach.
 If you’ve ever thought dog toys and kids’ toys are similar, imagine how it looks to a dog.
-We recommend packing them away in a cabinet or a room a dog can’t get to.
+We recommend packing them away in a cupboard or a room a dog can’t get to.

-Whether you’re watching dogs in your home or your client’s, we’re here to help you understand how to keep the home safe for dogs in your care.
+Whether you’re watching dogs in your home or the owner’s, we’re here to help you understand how to keep the home safe for dogs in your care.
 Much of dog proofing comes down to putting food, toys, and small objects out of reach, and doing a walk-through before a dog comes over (or after you get there) will help ensure that the stay passes with nothing more eventful than an extended snuggle session.